GrayPanda07/GSK_Miraculon-B_Project_ChallengeA/Datasets/Clinical_Study/README.md

 - **Duplicates**: The dataset may contain duplicate rows.
 These should be removed before analysis.
 - **Paediatric Data**: Rows with patients under 18 should be excluded from the analysis.
 - **Missing Values**: A small number of `NA` values may exist and should be handled appropriately during data cleaning.

+  ---
+This file is part of the GSK "Step Up" Career Challenge resources.